Location in Zoo

 Curently listed as Vulnerable by IUCN, The Lion population is inferred to have undergone a reduction of approximately 43% over the past 21 years

 Oakland Zoo is in partnership with the Uganda Carnivore Program is dedicated to the research and conservation of lions, leopards and hyenas in the northern sector of Queen Elizabeth National Park, which is located in southwest Uganda.
 In addition to scientific research and monitoring activities, an important component of the conservation activities involves working closely with the local communities to improve human-wildlife coexistence.

-A lion is a digitigrade, or toe walker; that is his heel doesn't touch the ground.
+A lion is a digitigrade, or toe walker—their heels don't touch the ground.

-His loud roar is made possible by the cartilage in his throat having ossified into bone (referred to as the Hyoid structure).
+A lion's loud roar is made possible by the cartilage in their throat having ossified into bone (referred to as the Hyoid structure).
 This is true of all the big cat or "roaring" species.
-The smaller cats with the softer throat structure can only meow.
+Smaller cats with softer throat structures can only meow.